zrion/muses/README.md

 - Baseline models: Softmax regression, Decision tree
 - Advanced models: SVM kernel RBF, Neural Network
 - **Ensemble models**: XGBoost (Extreme Gradient Boosting) and ExtraTrees (Extremely Randomized Trees)

+Our techniques we intent to use:
+- Unbalanced dataset: Resampling (Problem: Overfitting!!), Cost-Sensitive Learning (Problem: Cannot wrap around for all models! (http://storm.cis.fordham.edu/~gweiss/papers/dmin07-weiss.pdf)
+- Overfitting: Regularization (L2, LASSO), Dropout (for neural network)
+- Feature selection: PCA, any other (e.g. pre-analyze data to see if features are discriminate)?

 To be updated...